logicalclocks/hops-docs/docs/hopsml/sklearn_model_serving.rst

 Finally click on *Create Serving* to create the serving instance.

-For using the python API, import the `serving` module from hops-util-py (API-Docs-Python_) and use the helper functions.
+For using the python API, import the `serving` module from the hops library (API-Docs-Python_) and use the helper functions.

 .. code-block:: python